AbdulMattee/gen-v/README.md

 ## Comparing Variables

-You can pass the `--compare` or `-c` option to compare your current env file (default: `.env`) and see what are the new variables that have been added or which of the variables have been removed.
-This can help you identify the changes in your `.env` rather than just creating or print all the variables.
+Use the `--compare` or `-c` option to compare your current .env file (default: .env) and see which variables have been added or removed.
+This helps identify changes rather than simply printing all variables.

 ```
 The current .env file is out of date!